Basketball in France: 1960s and 1970s

 This was a low point in France's basketball history because they were not able to compete in major world competitions.
 No basketball games were broadcast on TV until the 1970s came.
 There were many gyms but people did not play in them because they did not have basketballs.

 1980s

 Basketball started to be famous again because the NBA started broadcasting their games on TV.
 The French basketball team was able to return to the Olympics in 1984.
 They also competed in the 1986 FIBA World Championship.

 2003

 France competed in 2003 Eurobasket with talented members such as Tony Parker, Tariq Abdul-Wahad, Jerome Moiso, Boris Diaw, Laurent Foirest, Florent Pietrus, and Cyril Julian.

 2015-2016

 About 22 French citizens have played in the NBA and in Canada during the 2015–2016 season.
 Very high attendance was observed during the FIBA EuroBasket 2015 and with the 2016 FIBA Women's Olympic Qualifying Tournament.

 2024

 Paris hosted the Olympic Games and Paralympic Games in the summer of 2024.
 Basketball and 3x3 basketball was played in Paris.

+2031

+France will host the FIBA Basketball World Cup in 2031.
+This will mark the first time the country has hosted a major basketball event.